-The Fall 2013 Math Proficiency Survey can be accessed here.
+The Fall 2015 Math Proficiency Survey is now active, here.

-***Faculty Advisors*** You can access your students' MPS scores (through 9/2/13) via webCentral.
+Faculty Advisors: You can access your students' MPS scores through 9/2/14 via webCentral.
 Follow the path: MyWeb > Faculty and Advisors > Advising Toolkit > View Test Scores

 Please use this document to interpret MPS results and make appropriate course recommendations.